malek-labidi/MSE-HomeWork-4SIM5/README.md

        4. Retrieve Steam URL of a Game
           - Endpoint: /game/:name
           - Description: Allows users to obtain the Steam URL of a game by providing its name as a parameter in the URI.
 The URL is returned as a JSON response with a status code of 200.
-      The application operates on a data entity named "Game," which includes attributes such as name, year, and the Steam URL.